oicrow/notebook/C/CS50_2019/Lecture0/Lecture_note.md

 \*this is a lecture note I wrote based on CS50 2019 lecture 0.
-\*all pictures used in this lecture note are from CS50 course materials.
+\*all pictures used in this note are from CS50 course materials.

 # What is Computer Science?
 It's a process of **solving problems**.
 Solving problem means: You've got some input and the goal is to get some output, the solution, to that particular problem.
 That process in between, called **algorithm** is where computer science comes in.